 To coin a cliche, practice makes perfect.
-The more you sit down and draw the easier it all becomes.
+The more you sit down and draw the easier it becomes.
 You’ll start to recognize recurring problems and eventually the solutions will become more apparent.

 There are more articles like this one.
 Check them out.

-- How do you Get White Lines in a Pencil Drawing?
-(Without Going Mad)
+- How to Draw White Lines in a Pencil Drawing (Without Going Mad)

 - Is Drawing from Photos Bad?
 Are you Cheating?

-- How to Draw Water in Pencil: Ripples, Reflections, Splashes, and More
+- How to Draw Water in Pencil: Drawing Water The Right Way

 - How to Plan and Compose Your Art (A Guide for Beginners With Examples)

 Plus find an ONLINE COURSE that suits you.